Keto Eggplant Parmesan

 * If you don’t want to make keto bread crumbs, you can use almond flour.

-TO FREEZE: Place portions of the eggplant parm in an airtight container and store them in the freezer for up to 6 months.
+TO FREEZE: Place portions of the eggplant parm in a freezer-safe container and store them in the freezer for up to 6 months.

 Nutrition